hashicorp/terraform-provider-google/website/docs/r/monitoring_custom_service.html.markdown

 subcategory: "Cloud (Stackdriver) Monitoring"
 description: |-
-  A Service is a discrete, autonomous, and network-accessible unit, designed to solve an individual concern (Wikipedia).
+  A Service is a discrete, autonomous, and network-accessible unit, designed to solve an individual concern.
 ---

 # google\_monitoring\_custom\_service

-A Service is a discrete, autonomous, and network-accessible unit, designed to solve an individual concern (Wikipedia).
+A Service is a discrete, autonomous, and network-accessible unit, designed to solve an individual concern.
 In Cloud Monitoring, a Service acts as the root resource under which operational aspects of the service are accessible